saakshis21/customer-churn-dashboard/README.md

 ## Outcome

-A fully interactive and insightful dashboard ready for stakeholders or client delivery, useful for analyst portfolios and job interviews.
+A fully interactive and insightful dashboard ready for stakeholders or client delivery.

 ---